Cycling74/rnbo.example.webpage/README.md

 This example shows you how to add dynamic audio to a web page, using the JavaScript source code export feature of RNBO, part of [Max 8](https://cycling74.com/products/max) made by [Cycling '74](https://cycling74.com).

 This repository uses [Node](https://nodejs.org/en/) to launch a simple web server to make your web page available locally.
-For more on why this is necessary, see (Why a local server?)[##-Why-a-local-server?]
+For more on why this is necessary, see [Why a local server?](#why-a-local-server)

-## Requirements
+## Prerequisites

 In order to run this example, you'll need `node`, `npm`, and access to the command line.
 Start by installing `node` if you don't already have it.